BRENNA D. ARGALL

 Faculty-student pairings happen only after a student has been accepted to the program.
 If you are interested in becoming my advisee, it is sufficient (but not guaranteed) to simply fill my name into that part of your application.
 If you would like to contact me, please wait until closer to the date of the application decision (not before March 2021).
 Note that all MS students in my group are self-funded.

 I am also a faculty advisor for Northwestern's Masters of Science in Robotics program.

-For prospective Ph.D. students: I will not know whether I plan to take on new PhD students in fall 2018 until winter 2018.
+For prospective Ph.D. students: I will not know for certain whether I will to take on new PhD students in fall 2021 until winter 2021.

 I welcome correspondence from interested prospective PhD candidates.
-However, please verify that both of the following are true before contacting me: 1) you exceed the minimum requirements and expectations of the EECS department in TOEFL, Academic record and Standardized test scores, and 2) the date of your correspondence is sufficiently close to the application deadline (not before October 2017).
+However, please verify that both of the following are true before contacting me: (1) you exceed the minimum requirements and expectations of the ME department in TOEFL, Academic record and Standardized test scores, and (2) the date of your correspondence is sufficiently close to the application deadline (not before October 2020).
 Please note that it is impossible to assess a candidate's suitability for the program and/or my lab based solely on standardized test scores and grades---it is necessary to see the entire application package.
 Therefore, with any email correspondence I am happy to discuss research fit, but unable to assess a candidate's competitiveness.
 Information about our research projects can be found on our lab website.
 In your email, do indicate why you are interested in my research group specifically.

 Acceptance into our PhD program is extremely competitive.
 Typically accepted students rank at or near the top of their undergraduate class, with excellent GRE scores (both verbal and quantitative), and experience in research.
 Prior experience with robotics, machine learning, artificial intelligence, and/or mechatronics---and a passion for rehabilitation---are requirements for any student entering my group.